North Dakota

 For more information visit the Multi-State Compliance Matrix

-Out of 51 U.S. jurisdictions, North Dakota ranks #38 overall for its friendliness towards faith-based nonprofit organizations.
-North Dakota has some policies that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status and no audit requirement to solicit donations in the state.
-North Dakota, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a Blaine Amendment and laws regarding public accommodations that include no meaningful exemptions for religious organizations.
+Out of 51 U.S. jurisdictions, North Dakota ranks #37 overall for its friendliness towards faith-based nonprofit organizations.
+North Dakota has several laws that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status and no audit requirement to solicit donations in the state.
+New Jersey, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a Blaine Amendment and nondiscrimination laws regarding public accommodations that include no meaningful religious exemptions.

 Religious Freedom:

-The North Dakota Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment.
+The North Dakota Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment (as currently interpreted by the US Supreme Court).

 North Dakota has enacted a RFRA that protects the religious free exercise of all individuals and entities by requiring government burdens on religious exercise to satisfy strict scrutiny.
-Since these protections originate in a statute rather than the state constitution, North Dakota does not receive the highest score for this factor.
+Since the RFRA is a statute rather than a state constitutional provision, North Dakota does not receive the highest score for this factor.

 North Dakota’s nondiscrimination laws generally restrict religious freedom for religious organizations that offer public programming and facilities and provide no meaningful religious accommodations or exemptions.